Bijan-K/AI-Tech-Checkpoint/Directories/Generative-LLMs/README.md

 Others are doomed if the lead is actually exponential lol

-they say the multi-modal token break through was in december 2023, pretty much making sure everyone else plays catch up.
+they say the multi-modal token break through was in december 2023, This pretty much makes sure everyone else plays catch up.

 - [Website](https://chat.openai.com/auth/login)